learn-co-students/rails-bootstrap-theme-tutorial-ios-0216/README.md

 ![ERB Header](/images/Screen Shot 2015-08-28 at 1.56.24 PM.png)

-And we'll close the `ul`, `div`, and `section` tags after our ERB `end`:
+And we'll close the `ul`, `div`, and `section` tags after our ERB `end` – bonus points _fur_ spotting the mis-indentation:

 ![ERB Footer](/images/Screen Shot 2015-08-28 at 1.56.53 PM.png)

 If we refresh the page now, we'll get a gallery full of broken images.
+How _a-paw-ling_!
 In order to see our adorable cats, we replace the `img` element with our ERB `image_tag`.

 ![ERB Images](/images/Screen Shot 2015-08-28 at 1.57.08 PM.png)